chichundri/Notes/InterviewQues.md

     | --------- | --------- |
     | return serialized object | return void  |
     | can be invoked outside transaction | invke inside transation |

+4. *`EntityManagerFactory` instances and, consequently, Hibernate's `SessionFactory` instances, are thread-safe whereas `EntityManager` instances are not thread-safe and are meant to be used in thread-confined environments*